Advertisement

 Entrance

 Academically non-selective, admitting 210 children into year 7 from over 25 primary schools.
-Priority goes to baptised Catholic children at one of the five feeder Catholic primary schools in Worcester, Droitwich and Pershore – who make up around h
+Priority goes to baptised Catholic children at one of the five feeder Catholic primary schools in Worcester, Droitwich and Pershore – who make up around half

 Entry and exit data - year 7 entry (average 2020-2022)